The events at Rendlesham Forest have become known by many as the British Roswell.

 In 1983, the News of the World ran a front page story which proclaimed:

-I have confirmation that Bentwaters radar operators saw the object go across their 60 mile scope in two or three seconds, thousands of miles an hour, it came back across their scope again, stopped near the water tower, they watched it and observed it go into the forest where we were, said Lieutenant Colonel.
-Halt.
+I have confirmation that Bentwaters radar operators saw the object go across their 60 mile scope in 2 or 3 seconds, thousands of miles an hour, it came back across their scope again, stopped near the water tower, they watched it and observed it go into the forest where we were, said Lieutenant Colonel Halt.

-UFO researcher John Hanson said he found Lieutenant Colonel.
-Halt to be a reliable witness and there had been a concerted effort to hide the truth.
+UFO researcher John Hanson said he found Halt to be a reliable witness and there had been a concerted effort to hide the truth.

 He said the evidence of the UFO being picked up by radar seriously undermined the suggestion by the government at the time that the reported phenomena was due to witnesses seeing the light from Orfordness lighthouse and misinterpreting what they saw.

-Sgt.
-Michael Smith, retired, has revealed officially for the first time that he also saw the spooky activity in 1980 in the Suffolk countryside.
+Sergeant Michael Smith, retired, has revealed officially for the first time that he also saw the activity in 1980 in the Suffolk countryside.